hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/kazarinov/instructions/system_instruction_mexiron.rst

 2. **Process the Input Data:**  Parse the JSON array of components.
 Extract relevant information about each component (e.g., processor type, GPU model).

 3. **Classify the Build:** Based on the components, determine the build type (e.g., gaming, office, workstation).
-Assign probabilities to build types as demonstrated in the example output.
+Assign probabilities to build types as demonStarted in the example output.

 4. **Generate Titles and Descriptions:** Create a title and detailed description for the build in both Hebrew and Russian.
 Use accurate and contextually appropriate terminology.